Vaccine hopes drive stocks higher on 'Black Monday' anniversary

 “UK Prime Minister Johnson said the UK needs to prepare for a no-deal outcome, as both sides cannot agree on a Canada-style FTA.
 Talks resume in London on Monday, but without the political willingness to shift ground, there is little the negotiators can achieve.”

-In commodities, Brent crude futures LCOc1 were flat at $42.92 a barrel and U.S. West Texas Intermediate crude futures CLC1 traded at $40.91 a barrel.
+In commodities, Brent crude futures LCOc1 slipped 24 cents to $42.69 a barrel and U.S. West Texas Intermediate crude futures CLC1 traded 0.6% lower at $40.64 a barrel.

 Our Standards: The Thomson Reuters Trust Principles.